|

 National Organization Against the Sexual Victimization of Men (MaleSurvivor) – overcoming sexual victimization of boys and men, Washington, DC.

-National Sexual Violence Resource Center (NSVRC) – a vital center for information, resources and research related to all aspects of sexual violence.
+National Sexual Violence Resource Center – a vital center for information, resources and research related to all aspects of sexual violence.
 It serves and supports state and territory coalitions, local rape crisis centers, government and tribal entities, universities, researchers, and the general public.
 With a large and growing library of resources, the NSVRC responds to requests for information and augments grassroots efforts to end sexual violence by distributing information and materials, including prevention tools.
 It coordinates efforts with other organizations and projects; provides technical assistance and customized information packets on specific topics; and maintains a website of current information on conferences, funding opportunities, research and Sexual Assault Awareness Month (SAAM).
 The NSVRC produces a semiannual newsletter, The Resource, and booklets that focus on underserved populations.
-As a project of the Pennsylvania Coalition Against Rape (PCAR), the NSVRC provides resources and identifies emerging issues related to the difficult task of ending sexual violence, Enola, PA.
+As a project of the Pennsylvania Coalition Against Rape (PCAR), the NSVRC provides resources and identifies emerging issues related to the difficult task of ending sexual violence, Harrisburg, PA.

 New York City Alliance Against Sexual Assault – the mission is to provide leadership in creating a society in which rape and sexual assault are not tolerated, and in which survivors receive appropriate support and intervention.
-This is accomplished by uniting organizations, influencing policy and through advocacy, education and research, New York City, NY.
+This is accomplished by uniting organizations, influencing policy and through advocacy, education and research, New York, NY.

 Pennsylvania Coalition Against Rape – an organization working at the state and national levels to prevent sexual violence.
-Incepted in 1975, PCAR continues to use its voice to challenge public attitudes, raise public awareness, and effect critical changes in public policy, protocols, and responses to sexual violence, Enola, PA.
+Incepted in 1975, PCAR continues to use its voice to challenge public attitudes, raise public awareness, and effect critical changes in public policy, protocols, and responses to sexual violence, Harrisburg, PA.

 Rape, Abuse & Incest